 - The Jeeves: Subverted, with more than a hint of Fridge Horror.
 Diello plays the part of a loyal gentleman's personal gentleman to perfection but is inwardly consumed by resentment at his low social status.
 If you have ever wondered what Jeeves would turn into should he start to dwell on why a person as intelligent and cultured as he is should be a mere servant, the answer is Diello.

 - Karma Houdini / Laser-Guided Karma: Diello and Anna manage to be on the receiving end of both.
 She flees to Switzerland (with plenty of money) before everything falls apart.
 He escapes Turkey and the British and German agents after him and goes to Rio de Janeiro.
 Then both of them find out that their money is counterfeit, and Diello at least is arrested.

 - Only in It for the Money: Diello.
 He cares not who wins the war except insofar as it affects his own interests.
 In a gesture of contempt for his German employers, he demands to be paid in British pounds sterling for spying against the British.
 When his controller points out that when the Nazis win the war, as Diello is helping them do, British pounds will be valueless, he coolly replies that he is confident the Nazis will lose whatever he does for them.

-- Out-Gambitted: Diello. > - Sarcastic Confession: When Diello first meets Von Richter, and Von Richter demands to know who he > really is, Diello asks if he would believe it if Diello said he was really a servant to the British > ambassador.
-Naturally, Von Richter doesn't. > - Wicked Cultured: Diello convinces his German controller that he is an English gentleman of the > most elegant and decadent sort.
+- Out-Gambitted: Diello.

+- Sarcastic Confession: When Diello first meets Von Richter, Von Richter demands to know who he really is.Diello: If I told you I was the valet to the British Ambassador, would you believe me?Von Richter: Certainly not!

+- Wicked Cultured: Diello convinces his German controller that he is an English gentleman of the most elegant and decadent sort.